Who will pull the curtain on the first gas-electric 18 wheeler/excavator/locomotive

 The diesel engine has only one real problem.
 And it is a killer problem.

 The diesel engine cannot be clean and remain cheap to use.
 Producing a reliably clean diesel would make the engine very expensive.
 Many economies would take a dip because of all this extra cost.
-So we swindle the vehicle industry through by allowing them to break the law.
+So we swindle the vehicle industry by allowing them to break the law.

 But, no matter what is being done to save the diesel – in the mid- to long-term diesel is doomed and will have to be replaced.

 Those who know me will not be surprised to read that I am a lifelong advocate of Natural Gas as a fuel.
-CNG for smaller vehicles or those on short commutes and LNG for those with more extensive needs.
+CNG is for smaller vehicles or those on short commutes and LNG is for those with more extensive needs.
 This should solve the problem because LNG as a fuel behaves much like diesel.
 It’s easy and quick to refuel and one tank filling gets you way beyond 1000km.
 All this without many of the nasty side effects.
 Great.

 There is still one drawback.
 Gas engines are not known to provide a lot of torque.
-At least when one takes diesle engies and makes them run on Natural Gas.
+At least when one takes diesel engines and makes them run on Natural Gas.
 The engine may feel a bit flimsy at times.
 Trucks running on NG tend to be taken for tours that don’t include lots of steep roads or other forms of hard labor.
 Plus, it’s hard to put those engines into construction or digging machines.
 Those beasts need torque even more for what they do.

 E-motors on the other side are veritable torque monsters.
 They crank out huge power pretty much from the first second.
-Their problem is batteries that are big, expensive and hard to handle.
+Their problem is batteries that are big, expensive, and hard to handle.
 It’s unpractical for most purposes.

 But what if someone combined the two?

 The core principle has been in use for decades now in all kinds of heavy diesel applications.
 They use a diesel engine to produce power and electric drives to power the vehicle.
 There is no direct power transmission between the diesel engine and whatever needs moving.
-The same could be done with gas and there are applications doing exactly this.
+The same could be done with gas and applications are doing exactly this.

 Even simpler, you have an onboard internal power plant that produces electricity on demand.
 It is using liquid fuels that carry great energy density and provide a range.
 Diesel-electric is not exactly a new thing in shipping.
 Or for many other heavy horsepower applications.
-Look at those big mining trucks from Belorussia, the Belaz 75710, the biggest in the world that run on diesel-electric.
+Look at those big mining trucks from Belorussia, the Belaz 75710, the biggest in the world that runs on diesel-electric.
 Gas-electric works along with the same principles.
 Look at one of the biggest warships of the US Navy, the USS Zumwalt.
 It uses a gas turbine to produce electricity for the boat.

 If you think that electric drives cannot be powerful I beg you to think again.
-The biggest US aircraft carriers with more than 100.000 tons deadweight are being propelled by electric drives.
+The biggest US aircraft carriers with more than 100.000 tons of deadweight are being propelled by electric drives.
 They reach insane speeds for marine vessel standards.
 They take their primary energy from nuclear fuel instead of gas but the principle is the same.
 Produce electricity to propel the vehicle.
 Same for those monster submarines that can loiter for weeks.

-Why should that be different for an 18 wheeler truck?
+Why should that be different for an 18-wheeler truck?
 Let’s imagine that all the wheels of the truck are equipped with electric drives.
 That makes the truck the ultimate torque monster.

 https://en.wikipedia.org/wiki/Diesel-electric_transmission